-Switching station Zone (SZ): this zone will be cleared and permanently modified by surface hardenings (concrete, bitumen, crushed rock / similar, built structures etc) to support construction and installation of the 500/330 kV switchyard.
-This area incorporates the Switching station access road and Switching station Asset Protection Zone.
+Maragle Substation Zone (SZ): this zone will be cleared and permanently modified by surface hardenings (concrete, bitumen, crushed rock / similar, built structures etc) to support construction and installation of the 500/330 kV switchyard and 500 kV substation (Maragle Substation).
+This area incorporates the Maragle Substation access road and Asset Protection Zone.